MichaelAllen1966/conformal_prediction/README.md

 - When we want to communicate the uncertainty associated with our predictions to stakeholders.

-## What are the Sources of uncertainty?
+## What are the sources of uncertainty?

 - The **model is trained on a random sample of data**, making the model itself a random variable.
 If you were to train the model on a different sample from the same distribution, you would get a slightly different model.